northeastern-web/kernl-ui-blade/README.md

 ## Usage

+### Laravel app

+To use the components in a Laravel app, the Service Provider should be loaded automatically, requiring no extra configuration.

 ### Tighten Jigsaw

 To use the components in a [tightenco/jigsaw](https://jigsaw.tighten.co), load the `Northeastern\Blade\JigsawServiceProvider` class in the Jigsaw `beforeBuild` event: